the-raspberry-pi-guy/Bike-Rental-System-Edi-CW/README.md

 For more details of the brief of this coursework please refer to the brief directory where you can find the coursework instructions.

-Mark: A1 grade.
+Mark: 100% (A1 grade).
 Completed during Year 2, Semester 1 of BSc Computer Science programme at The University of Edinburgh, in Winter 2019.